Man set own shelter on fire at Madison homeless encampment, authorities say

 Madison police are investigating a possible arson after a man lit his shelter on fire at a Madison-owned homeless shelter encampment Tuesday afternoon, authorities said.

-Fire crews responded to the burning tiny shelter at the city's encampment at 3202 Dairy Drive just after 1:15 p.m., said Bernadette Galvez, a community education officer for the Madison Fire Department.
+Fire crews responded to the burning tiny shelter at the city’s encampment at 3202 Dairy Drive just after 1:15 p.m., said Bernadette Galvez, a spokesperson for the Madison Fire Department.
 Firefighters saw the smoke from a fire station across the street, yet it had burned to the ground by the time they arrived, Galvez said.

 No one was injured in the fire, which caused an estimated $15,500 in damage, Galvez said.
 No other shelters at the encampment were damaged.